 The differences are big, and the terms are often muddled together.
 One reason is a funny combination of audiences that talk about coding: on the one hand, people who are lifelong coders who know their terms inside and out without explanation; and on the other hand, people who don’t yet know the difference and are just doing their best.

 So let’s clear that difference up.
 In the sections that follow, you’ll learn what coding is, what programming is, and the difference between coding and programming.
-We've also put together a guide to the best laptops for coding too, if you do decide to pick it up as a hobby or career.
+We've also put together guides on how to learn to code, along with our top picks for the best laptops for coding too, if you do decide to pick it up as a hobby or career.

 To put it simply, if you were a writer, coding would be the mechanics of spelling words, choosing the right vocabulary, and making readable sentences.
 Programming, and the related field of software engineering, is how you make sure your sentences work together, the final essay makes sense, you’ve turned it in on time, and the person who assigned it will be happy with the outcome.